joreilly/PeopleInSpace/README.md

 ### Compose for Desktop client

-This client is available in `compose-desktop` module.
+This client is available in `compose-desktop` module and can be run using `./gradlew :compose-desktop:run`.
 Note that you need to use appropriate version of JVM when running (works for example with Java 11)

 ### Backend code